 Undocumented students are eligible for in-state tuition at a state four-year college or university once they earn an associate’s degree or complete 60 credits at a Maryland community college.
 Students must also meet all other conditions for in-state tuition at community colleges and register at a public four-year institution within four years of finishing a community college degree or earning 60 credits.

 Maryland Senate Bill (S.B.)
-532, enacted on May 26, 2018, extends eligibility for certain state financial aid programs to undocumented students, including DACA recipients, who meet the conditions for in-state tuition and fill out the Maryland State Financial Aid Application.
+532, enacted on May 26, 2018, and House Bill (H.B.)
+262, enacted on X, extend eligibility to state financial aid to undocumented students, including DACA recipients, who meet the conditions for in-state tuition and fill out the Maryland State Financial Aid Application (MSFAA).